 In looking ahead to the notification form itself, DEP can simply instruct companies to indicate "NA" where the CAS number is requested, and then instruct companies to provide the molecular formula and weight instead.
-This approach would be consistent with the implementation of California's SB-258 Cleaning Products Right to Know Act of 2017.5
+This approach would be consistent with the implementation of California's SB-258 Cleaning Products Right to Know Act of 2017.

 R. Definition of Product.
-In a separate FAQ, Maine DEP says the following:
+The proposed definition of product is satisfactory, but in a separate FAQ, Maine DEP says the following: